Jaakko Simonen: Could we teach resilience to people?

 “Economics is rooted in the choices that people make – consumer habits, use of transportation, leisure time activities, the type of work one does.
 We engage in continuous trade-offs, and we weigh our choices,” Simonen explains.

-“How we act is difficult to measure and generalize.
+“How we act is difficult to measure and generalise.
 But within economic research, we strive to understand why we make the choices that we make.
 By nature, economic research enables us to expand our understanding continuously,” he adds.

 Research on resilience continues